 Not this time.
 Everything went wrong at the very last moment and he ended up in an ambulance on his way to the emergency room.
 It was a day that changed the rest of his life.

-He didn’t listen to the little voice
+He didn’t listen to his inner voice

 No one else had any problems that day.
 They all had safe landings, packed up, and went home.
 But then again, none of them had ignored their inner voice.